MYTH # 1:

 I NEVER HAVE TO TAKE MY DENTURES OUT OF MY MOUTH

 FACT: Every denture must be removed daily for two important reasons.
 First, to permit proper cleaning of the denture and any remaining teeth and secondly so that you can gently massage the supporting gums with a soft brush to stimulate blood flow.
 That helps to keep the gums clean and healthy.
 It is also very important for saliva to contact the supporting tissue because of the antibacterial effects saliva has in your mouth.
+Smaller partial dentures can become a choking hazard and sleeping with dentures increases your chance of aspiration pneumonia by 2.3 times.

 MYTH # 6: